Wesley Snipes

 Snipes had notable parts in the comedy film Major League (1989), the drama Mo' Better Blues (1990) and the crime drama King of New York (1990) before gaining prominence by playing a drug lord in the crime drama New Jack City (1991).
 He subsequently received more attention for the drama film Jungle Fever (1991), the sports comedy White Men Can't Jump (1992), and the action film Passenger 57 (1992).
 He has since starred in various genres such as the comedy film To Wong Foo, Thanks for Everything!
 Julie Newmar (1995), the thriller The Fan (1996), and the drama film Down in the Delta (1998) but mostly established himself as an action star, portraying both heroes and villains in films such as Demolition Man (1993), Rising Sun (1993), Money Train (1995), and U.S. Marshals (1998).
 Also in 1998, he was cast as Eric Brooks / Blade in the superhero film Blade, based on the Marvel Comics superhero of the same name, a role he went on to reprise in Blade II (2002), Blade: Trinity (2004), and Deadpool & Wolverine (2024).

 From the mid-2000s, Snipes appeared in direct-to-video films before returning to the theatrical release with films such as Brooklyn's Finest (2009) and The Expendables 3 (2014).
-His television work includes multiple episodes in drama series H.E.L.P.
-(1990), action thriller crime drama series The Player (2015), and drama limited series True Story (2021) as well as the romantic drama film Disappearing Acts (2000).
+His television work includes the drama series H.E.L.P.
+(1990), the action series The Player (2015), and the limited series True Story (2021) as well as the romantic drama film Disappearing Acts (2000).

 Biography from the Wikipedia article Wesley Snipes.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.